polterguy/magic.lambda.sockets/README.md

       howdy:world
 ```

-Notice, if you signal a group or a list of groups, obviously you'll have to add the users to the group before
+**Notice** - If you signal a group or a list of groups, you'll have to add your users to the group before
 you do.
-Also notice that associations between users and group(s) are only created for existing connections.
-Implying if the same user creates a _new_ connection, in for instance a new browser window, the user's new
-connection will _not_ be associated with the group the user has previously been associated with.

 ## Arguments to [sockets.signal]